Cottin/react-functional-router/README.md

 And because of this simplification, thinking about routing becomes much simpler :)

 Creating a link to...

-...open a page: `Link {page: 'profile'}, 'Profile'` ...open a sidepanel: `Link {to: assoc('sidepanel', true)}, 'Open sidepanel'`
+- open a page: `Link {page: 'profile'}, 'Profile'`
+- open a sidepanel: `Link {to: assoc('sidepanel', true)}, 'Open sidepanel'`

-**The point is that** if you can think of the current url as an object, you can supply a simple function to change that url.
-And that's the whole point :)
+**The point is that** if you can think of the current url as an object, you can supply a simple function to change that url. :)

 Also, the router assumes you are using some kind of immutable data and shouldComponentUpdate optimizations.
 Therefore, it provides you with an `onChange`event that lets you update your data-store when the url changes.
 However, it provides you with only the delta of changes so that you can do a minimal update to your data-store.

 ```
-ex.
-TODO
+URL before clicking a link to open the sidepanel:
+www.my-app.com/week?date=2016-10-31

+URL after:
+www.my-app.com/week?date=2016-10-31&showSidepanel=true

+onChange = (delta) ->
+	# called with delta = {showSidepanel: true}
 ```

 ## Examples

 ```
-...
 render: ->
 	div {},